 Transforming Assessment is about exploring the use of information and communications technology to enhance the assessment of student learning in higher education (e-assessment).

-News!
-Transforming Assessment has joined forces with the Australasian Society for Computers in Learning in Tertiary Education (ASCILITE) as an e-Assessment Special Interest Group (SIG); new activities coming soon.
+- We have joined forces with the Australasian Society for Computers in Learning in Tertiary Education (ASCILITE) as a Special Interest Group (SIG) for e-Assessment; new activities coming soon.

 Transforming Assessment Webinars